KyoriPowered/adventure-docs/source/minimessage/format.rst

 Any meaningful token can be escaped in the locations where they have influence.
 In plain text, tag open characters (``<``) can be escaped with a leading backslash (``\``).
 Within quoted strings, the opening quote character can be escaped (``'`` or ``"``).
 In either place, the escape character can be escaped in places where it would otherwise be relevant.
 Unquoted tag arguments cannot have escapes, for simplicity.
 In locations where escaping is not supported, the literal escape character will be passed through.
+In locations where escaping *is* supported but a literal escape character is desired, the escape character can itself be escaped to produce a ``\``.

 The default tags try to represent components in a manner compatible with Vanilla, but simplifying some elements.
 It might to helpful to use `the minecraft wiki <https://minecraft.gamepedia.com/Raw_JSON_text_format>`_ as a reference for the Vanilla component system, especially